Turn to us! We can help!

-My professional career as a social worker began 20 years ago when I pursued a Master of Social Work (MSW) degree from Boston College Graduate School of Social Work.
+My professional career as a social worker began over 20 years ago when I pursued a Master of Social Work (MSW) degree from Boston College Graduate School of Social Work.
 During my final year, I interned at the Massachusetts Developmental Disabilities Council where I began my life-long role of advocating for persons with various intellectual and physical disabilities.
 I am a licensed clinical social worker (LCSW) in Pennsylvania and former licensed social worker in New Jersey.
 I spent some of my first years after graduation serving as a Behavior Specialist with Wyomissing Behavior Analysts, Ltd. I am a Certified Autism Specialist and have presented at many local, state and national disability and Autism conferences.
 I have a passion for working with families, and particularly with those who find it difficult to create or access the supports they need for individual and family success.
 I have experience working with all ages, from toddler to adult.
 I provide Mindfulness Based Play-Family Therapy, Cognitive Behavior Therapy, Behavior Plans and Therapy and Life Coaching as well as clinical supervision for those pursuing master-level licensure in Pennsylvania.
 I am a past- President of ASCEND: the Asperger and Autism Alliance for Greater Philadelphia and a member of National Association of Social Workers and Autism Society of America and Association Play Therapy.

 As the Office Administrator, my responsibilities include managing and supporting the operations of the business, to include Personnel Management, and also ensuring compliance with state regulations for our Day Program and Waiver services.
 I strive to create a harmonious work environment, one where employees feel welcome and important as individuals.
 In this role I have the pleasure of working with a very talented staff and have broadened my understanding of the community of individuals with special needs.